blocksds/dswifi/documentation/library_design.md

 Some packets are handled directly by the ARM7 and they are never sent to the ARM9 (authentication and beacon packets, for example).
 Data packets are saved to a circular buffer in shared RAM between ARM7 and ARM9.
-Same as TX packets, only DS mode packets wrap around.
-DSi packets are copied in one piece.
+The buffer contains undivided packets like in the TX buffer.

 Whenever a packet is saved to this buffer, the ARM7 sends a sync FIFO message to the ARM9 to notify it.
 Eventually, the ARM9 will check the buffer and handle it.